Basal Cell Carcinoma Treatment & Management

 Radiation therapy is a primary treatment option in patients who are not surgical candidates.
 It may also be used as adjuvant therapy in cases with positive surgical margins.
 However, radiation therapy is contraindicated in patients with genetic conditions that predispose to skin cancer.

 A Hedgehog (Hh) pathway inhibitor can be used to treat patients with locally advanced BCC who are not candidates for surgery or radiation therapy, or whose disease has recurred after surgery or radiation therapy, and those with metastatic BCC.
 The FDA approved the first Hh pathway inhibitor, vismodegib (Erivedge), in January 2012, and the second, sonidegib (Odomzo), in July 2015.
+Those agents inhibit Smoothened (SMO), a transmembrane protein involved in Hh signal transduction.

 Surgical Modalities and Guidelines